nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 Group Filter
 ~~~~~~~~~~~~

-By default, no groups will be available in ownCloud.
-The settings in the group
+By default, no LDAP groups will be available in ownCloud.
+The settings in the
-filter tab determine which groups will be available in ownCloud, as allowed by
+group filter tab determine which groups will be available in ownCloud.
+You may
-your User Filter tab.
-You may also elect to enter a raw LDAP filter instead.
+also elect to enter a raw LDAP filter instead.

 .. figure:: ../images/ldap-wizard-4-group.png